neelsmith/cite-architecture.org/orca/orca-examples.md

 ~~~  *Iliad* 1.1--1.7

 A human being, reading this text, will inevitably engage in a number of *simultaneous* acts of analysis.
-A sophisticated reader, experienced in Greek epic poetry, will, without much conscious thought analyze the text in the following ways:
+A sophisticated reader, experienced in Greek epic poetry, will, without much conscious thought, analyze the text in the following ways:

 - Lexical tokens: each word; its morphology; its complex lexicography.
 - Named entities: some words are names: Achilles, Zeus.
 Some are complex, pointing to more than one person: "Son of Peleus".